SimeonHristov99/DL_24-25/README.md

 ### What if I'm having difficulties with tasks from `For Home`?

 Option 1: You ask me in-person.
-I'll be leading the elective disciple `Machine Learning and Data Mining` on Monday, 8 am.
-You can come then and ask me there as well.

 Option 2: We arrange a Google Meet.